Alberta Farmland Trust is a not-for-profit company formed for the purpose of conserving productive farmland in Alberta.

 The Fraser Valley Conservancy (FVC) was established in 1998 as a non-profit society and federally registered charity to protect land and water for future generations.
 Since then we have secured over 30 acres of wildlife habitat containing woodland forest, mature forests, creeks and wetlands that protects our health for our future.

 Friends of Cortes Island Society (FOCI) is a charitable organization that has been active for over 25 years.
-It exists to monitor, conserve and restore ecosystems, and safeguard wildlife.
+Its stewardship activities include habitat management, restoration and enhancement, and community engagement.

 The Gabriola Commons is 26 acres of land and amenities that are managed sustainably to preserve the natural environment, enhance agriculture, and nurture community relationships.